It’s time to make some hard decisions about what is going with you when you move to Australia.

 Take a look at the list below and make photocopies to give to the rental agents in Sydney.
 Of course, you can make photocopies in Sydney but make a few right now to give yourself a head start that way you’re not running around Sydney looking for a copy machine.

-Be sure to pack the originals in your suitcase or, even better, in your carry-on as you will most likely be applying for more than one apartment in Sydney.
+Be sure to pack the originals in your suitcase or, even better, in your carry-on since these documents are usually hard to replace and you don’t want to lose them.
+You will most likely be applying for more than one apartment in Sydney so have a few photocopies of each to use for your rental applications until you are able to make more copies in Sydney.

 The 100 point list is also used by Australian banks when opening a new account.

-Other records to pack in your suitcase are your medical records, children’s immunization records or school records.
+Other important documents to pack in your suitcase are your medical records, children’s immunization records or school records.

 If it cannot be replace, take it with you.